I used some of the magical words of Paul SIMON – Slip Slidin’ Away – to caption this blog entry, and for a pretty good reason.

 In our area the municipalities have had a wonderful program for several years to put trees up along the streets, avenues, roads, boulevards.
 If it has pavement on it, likely there is a tree next to it.
 That includes bike lanes and separated bike paths.
 Needless to say trails & trees go hand in hand, all around them.

-You may have noticed that I have again used the area of West Maple Ridge BC as an example.
+have noticed that I have again used the area of West Maple Ridge BC as an example.

 Now take a look at the road in the attached pictures and notice the leaves along the side of the street, and out to the driving/ travel portion of the driving surface.
 As with the puddles you can’t see the bottom of, you can’t see what is or isn’t under the leaves, other than to know they are going to be slippery.